Gentlecorp-Systems/gentlecorp-ecosystem/README.md

 Each microservice is implemented in the language best suited to its specific needs.
 Below is a detailed breakdown:

 ### TypeScript (NestJS)

+1. **Note Service**
+   - Function: Manage personal notes for users.
+   - **Reason**: SQLite is an ideal choice for a lightweight, local-first service that allows users to create, edit, and delete personal notes efficiently.

+2. **Auction Service**
+   - Function: Manage auctions and bids in real time.

 1. **Auction Service**
    - Function: Manage auctions and bids in real time.